Break-Resilient Codes: Code Construction

-In the \textbf{while} loop starting at line \ref{line:WhileBegin}, the decoding algorithm proceeds with the extraction of higher level signatures.
-This is done by repeatedly traversing all signatures that have already been affixed to~$\bfz$.
-In traversal~$\ell$, the algorithm locates the midpoint~$u$ between every two adjacent signatures in~$\bfy'$, as long as the gap between them is large enough to fit at least one more signature.
-Then, the algorithm identifies and collects the $c\log m$ bits which begin at~$u$ as a level-$\ell$ signature.
-This will result in~\texttt{UPDATED-SIGS}, a KV store of signatures from level-$0$ to~level-$\ell$.
-Note that some entries in~\texttt{UPDATED-SIGS} may have the value~\texttt{empty}, in the case that the respective part of~$\bfy'$ contains a~$*$ (line~\ref{line:storeEmpty}, Alg.~\ref{alg:Decode}), and the number of such entries is bounded as follows. \begin{lemma} Assume that in the beginning of the~\textbf{for} loop starting at line~\ref{line:ForBegin}, \begin{enumerate} \item $\bfy[i]=\bfy'[i]$ for every index~$i\in[m+c\log m]$ such that~$\bfy'[i]\neq*$, and \item $\texttt{SIGNATURES}[i]=\bfs$ for every level-$0$ to level-$(\ell-1)$ signature~$\bfs=\bfy[i:i+c\log m-1]$. \end{enumerate} Then, when the~\textbf{for} loop ends,~$\texttt{UPDATED-SIGS}[i]=\bfs$ for every level-$0$ to level-$\ell$ signature~$\bfs=\bfy[i:i+c\log m-1]$, with at most~$2t_1$ exceptions. \end{lemma} \begin{proof} Given that all level-$0$ to level-$(\ell-1)$ signatures are stored in~\texttt{SIGNATURES} with their indices being the keys, the decoder is able to obtain the correct position of every level-$\ell$ signature in~$\bfy$ (line~\ref{line:middlePoint}).
-Hence, due to Assumption~(\ref{item:yAndyp}),~$\texttt{UPDATED-SIGS}[i]=\bfs$ for every level-$0$ to level-$\ell$ signature~$\bfs=\bfy[i:i+c\log m-1]$, except for those that contain~$*$ in the respective interval in~$\bfy'$ (line~\ref{line:storeEmpty}).
-If a level-$\ell$ signature contains~$*$'s, it must (wholly or partially) reside in at least one fragment~$\bff$, referred as an~\emph{ill fragment of level~$\ell$}, that has not been affixed to~$\bfy'$ yet.
-Note that such~$\bff$ must wholly reside in the information region.
+Note that, some entries in~\texttt{UPDATED-BEACONS} may have the value~\texttt{empty}, in the case that the respective part of~$\bfy'$ contains a~$*$ (line~\ref{line:storeEmpty}, Alg.~\ref{alg:Decode2}).
+However, as long as certain conditions hold, the number of such entries is bounded as follows. \begin{lemma} Assume that in the beginning of the~\textbf{for} loop starting at line~\ref{line:ForBegin}, \begin{enumerate} \item For every index~$i\in[m+c\log m]$, if~$\bfy'[i]\neq*$, then~$\bfy'[i]=\bfy[i]$, and \item For every beacon~$\bfs=\bfy[i:i+c\log m-1]\in\cup_{j=0}^{\ell-1}\cS_j$ from level~$0$ through~$(\ell-1)$, it holds that $\texttt{BEACONS}[i]=\bfs$. \end{enumerate} Then, when the~\textbf{for} loop ends, it holds that~$\texttt{UPDATED-BEACONS}[i']=\bfs'$ for every beacon~$\bfs'=\bfy[i':i'+c\log m-1]\in\cup_{j=0}^{\ell}\cS_j$ from level~$0$ through~$\ell$, with at most~$2t_1$ exceptions. \end{lemma} \begin{proof} Given that all level-$0$ to level-$(\ell-1)$ beacons are stored in~\texttt{BEACONS} with their indices being the keys, the decoder is able to obtain the correct position of every level-$\ell$ beacon in~$\bfy$ (line~\ref{line:middlePoint}).
+Hence, due to Assumption~(\ref{item:yAndyp}),~$\texttt{UPDATED-BEACONS}[i]=\bfs$ for every beacon~$\bfs=\bfy[i:i+c\log m-1]$ from level~$0$ through~$\ell$, except for those that contain~$*$ in the respective interval in~$\bfy'$ (line~\ref{line:storeEmpty}).
+If the respective interval in~$\bfy'$ of a level-$\ell$ beacon contains~$*$'s, it must be (entirely or partially) contained in at least one fragment~$\bff$ that haven't been anchored yet.

+We refer such a fragment as an~\emph{level-$\ell$ unanchored fragment}, i.e., one that the decoder cannot anchor to~$\bfy'$ using beacons from levels~$0$ through~$\ell$, since none of these beacons is entirely contained within it.
+Note that such~$\bff$ must be entirely contained in the information region.
 Otherwise, since it contains bits from both redundancy region and~$\bfz$, it would have been split into two fragments (line~\ref{line:transpoint}).